VIMBO

 Sticking to a routine as much as possible can help increase your sense of certainty.
 By doing familiar tasks, we give ourselves a sense of control (lowering uncertainty).
 Eating regular, healthy meals and taking your usual medication is also essential.
 Doing this can help keep your immune system healthy, and help keep your anxiety levels in check too by helping your internal systems (such as blood sugar levels and hormones) remain stable.

 Exercise can also help reduce your anxiety levels by burning cortisol - a hormone associated with stress.
-Try skipping or running in place for at least ten minutes to get the heart pumping and burn away some anxiety.
+Try walking or running to get your heart pumping and burn away some anxiety.
 Alternatively, you may prefer to try some gentle stretching to help relax your muscles, reducing any physical tension they may be holding.

 Our thoughts can have a powerful impact on our mood and body.
 When we feel anxious, we tend to worry more.
 We may notice powerful physical sensations such as muscle tension and a racing heart.
 Memories of the past and worries about the future can often be unhelpful to our present circumstances and may even cause us further distress.
 By trying to keep your focus on the here and now, you can ensure your energy is where it is best used and most influential - now!